fbpx

 1. Report Animal Cruelty.
 There are tell-tale signs of overcrowding and unhealthy living conditions for animals.
 If you identify any of the signs, please notify ARL Law Enforcement at cruelty@arlboston.org so we can investigate.

-2. Learn more about animal hoarding and animal overcrowding.
-This is a complex issue that often calls for deep compassion for animals and humans alike.
+2. This is a complex issue that often calls for deep compassion for animals and humans alike.

 3. Make a gift today.
 Donations support the investigation, rescue, and rehabilitation of animals that have suffered.
 With hoarding-type cases on the rise in the northeast, we need your support to help these animals overcome their trauma and find a safe, clean, happy home!